On This page

 What to Do If You’ve Been Hurt on the Job as an Independent Contractor

-• If possible, take photographs or video of the accident scene, including what may have caused your injury, as well as any visible injuries you may have suffered.
-Also get the names and contact information for any witnesses to your accident.
+• Gather evidence.
+Take photographs or videos of the accident scene, including what may have caused your injury.
+Document any visible injuries and collect contact information for any witnesses.
+Evidence like this will be vital in proving that someone else’s actions or negligence led to your injury.

 How a Workers’ Comp Attorney Can Help